How to Integrate Your Garage Door with Google Home, Amazon Alexa & Apple HomeKit in Australia product guide

 - Optionally add: Alexa Says → "Your garage door has been closed for the night"

-PIN security: Amazon Alexa requires a voice PIN to be set for any action that opens a garage door.
+PIN security: Amazon Alexa requires a voice PIN for any action that opens a garage door.
 This is a critical security control — without it, anyone who can speak to your Echo device can open the door.
 Set this in Alexa app → Settings → Voice Purchasing → Voice Code.

 Step 5 — Connect to Apple HomeKit

-HomeKit Setup Walkthrough (iSmartGate or Meross)
+HomeKit setup walkthrough (iSmartGate or Meross)

 - Ensure you have a HomeKit home hub set up: Apple TV 4K, HomePod, or an iPad set to "Home Hub" in Settings